 UK Electronics Listed by thegentlemen Ransomware Group

 On April 14, 2026, UK Electronics became the latest victim listed by the ransomware group known as thegentlemen.
-The company, which manufactures electronic assemblies for military, aviation, medical, and industrial customers, had internal files exfiltrated during a ransomware attack.
+The company, which manufactures electronic assemblies for military, aviation, medical, and industrial customers, is claimed to have had internal files exfiltrated during a ransomware attack.
 While the exact number of people whose information appears in the stolen data remains unknown, anyone whose personal or employment records were held by the firm could be affected.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Public reporting indicates that internal files were taken.
 The incident was first publicly documented on the group’s leak site, hosted via ransomware.live at the URL listed in the source below.
-No confirmed timeline for when the initial compromise occurred has been released, nor has UK Electronics published a detailed statement on precisely what categories of data were exposed.
+No confirmed timeline for when the initial compromise occurred has been released, nor has UK Electronics published a detailed statement on precisely what categories of data may have been exposed.
 Available reporting describes the listing as active on the group’s extortion platform, a common step these operators take when ransom demands are not met.

 Why This Matters for You and Your Family